awslabs/aiops-modules/modules/sagemaker/sagemaker-model-package-group/README.md

 #### Optional

-- `retain_on_delete`: Wether or not to retain resources on delete.
-Defaults True.
+- `retain_on_delete`: Whether or not to retain resources on delete.
+Default True.
 - `target_event_bus_arn`: The event bus arn in to send events model package group state change events to.
 It can be a bus located in another account.
 Defaults None.
 - `model_package_group_description`: The model package group description.
-Defaults None.
+Default None.
 - `target_account_ids`: A list of account ids which shall have read-only access to the model package group.
 Defaults None.
 - `sagemaker_project_id`: SageMaker project ID.
 - `sagemaker_project_name`: SageMaker project name.